 FAQs About Tahoma Font

 It is a sans-serif typeface designed for optimal readability on screens.
 It comes in both OTF and TTF file formats.
-You can only utilize it for personal purposes, or for any commercial projects, just contact the owner of this font.
+You can only utilise it for personal purposes or any commercial projects; just contact the owner of this font.

 The font was designed by Matthew Carter for Microsoft.